Extreme close-up of a vintage bass guitar neck, warm tungsten glow on worn wood and metal strings, deep obsidian background, 35mm film grain.

 Billy Davis Jr. and Marilyn McCoo were a part of the group the Fifth Dimension.
 Below they are singing and Brett Jolly is playing his red bass guitar while dressed in Black.
 He is behind Billy Davis to your left

 Billy Paul had a "huge" hit song entitled "Me and Mrs. Jones."
-The "very LAST" time he sang this song before he died Brett Jolly was playing for him.
-Below is the video of his last time singing that song (with Brett Jolly on bass)
+The "very LAST" time he sang this song before he died Brett Jolly played bass for him.
+Below is the video of Billy Paul's last time singing that song (with Brett Jolly on bass)

 Below is a special PBS show featuring a song from the Spinners sung by GC Cameron and Jean Carne entitled "Games People Play."
-There is a guys vocalist that appears in the second verse, and that vocalist is Brett Jolly.
+There is a guest vocalist that appears in the second verse, and that vocalist is Brett Jolly (2 minute 17 second part) .
 Brett loves to sing as well as play.
-For him, music is just about "fun."
+For him, music is all about "fun."

 Ready to track?